 Tilman Robinson

 Tilman Robinson is a composer, producer and sound designer.
-He creates dark ambient and maximalist electro-acoustic music drawing on a wide range of genres.
-Tilman’s diverse output focuses on dense sound, incorporating acousmatics and psychoacoustic principles.
+He creates dark ambient and maximalist electro-acoustic music drawing from a wide musical palette.
+Tilman’s diverse output focuses on the psychological impact of dense sound incorporating acousmatics and psychoacoustic principles.
 His music ranges from drone heavy ambient meditations, to pointillistic flurries of electronically altered acoustic sound, to rich immersive field recordings.

 Tilman has released three solo albums: CULTURECIDE (via Iceland’s Bedroom Community) Deer Heart (Hobbledehoy) and debut, Network of Lines (Listen/Hear).
-His releases have been described as “…at once soothing and avant-garde, but never anything other than warmly human” (The Guardian) and have received widespread critical acclaim.
-He is also a sought after musical collaborator having released recordings with Luke Howard (Mercury KX), Peter Zummo (7K!) and KCIN (Spirit Level).
+His music has been described as “…at once soothing and avant-garde, but never anything other than warmly human” (The Guardian) and has received widespread critical acclaim.
+Tilman’s most recent performance work, The Quieter You Become, utilises a custom-built spatial speaker system and is the product of extensive research with musicians experiencing symptoms of hearing conditions.

-Tilman has worked extensively as a cross art-form collaborative composer, sound designer and creative sound engineer for well over a decade.
-He is one of the most in-demand creative professionals in his field in Australia, having contributed scores and sound design to innumerable dance/theatre works, experimental music, corporate events, installations, films and television.
+Tilman has worked extensively as a cross art-form collaborator for well over a decade.
+He is one of the most in-demand creative professionals in his field in Australia, having contributed scores and sound design to dance/theatre works, experimental music, corporate events, installations, films and television.

 List of works